When to Seek Professional Help for AI Anxiety

 Separate Real Risks from Catastrophizing

-Some AI concerns are legitimate.
+Some AI concerns are legitimate — from privacy risks to workforce disruption.
 Others have been inflated by your anxiety into certainties.
 A therapist helps you distinguish between the two — so you can plan for real risks and release imaginary ones.

 Rebuild Your Relationship with Uncertainty

-Much of AI anxiety is actually intolerance of uncertainty wearing an AI mask.
+Much of AI anxiety is actually intolerance of uncertainty wearing an AI mask — and it can erode your sense of self-worth in an AI-driven world.
 Therapy can fundamentally change how your nervous system responds to "not knowing" — a skill that benefits every area of your life.
+When this uncertainty tips into questioning reality itself, it can become derealization — a dissociative symptom that responds well to professional treatment.

 Process Grief

-Sometimes AI anxiety is actually grief — for a career path that's changing, for a world that felt more stable, for a sense of human uniqueness that feels threatened.
-Grief needs to be processed, not just managed.
+Sometimes AI anxiety is actually AI-related grief — for a career path that's changing, for a world that felt more stable, for a sense of human uniqueness that feels threatened.
+This grief can spiral into existential anxiety about your place in an AI-driven world, and it needs to be processed, not just managed.

 Develop a Sustainable Relationship with Technology